pangtodd/PizzaParlor/README.md

 ---

 #### Describe: Order.prototype.assignId()
-- Test: "create a prototype for Order that adds a unique ID (incrementing by 1 each time the function is called) to each pizza object added to the Order object"
+- Test: "create a prototype for Order that increments current.id by 1 each time the function is called"
+- Code: testOrder.assignId(testPizza);
+- Expected Output: testOrder.currentId = 1

+- Test: "Order.assignID that increments current.id by 1 each time the function is called"
 - Code: testOrder.assignId(testPizza);
 - Expected Output: testPizza.Id = 1
 ---